Saving voicemail messages to your computer

-I will be using Fugu to download the files in this tutorial.
-These instructions can be applied to any files you want to add or remove
+I will be using Fugu to upload the files in this tutorial.
+These instructions can be applied to any files you want to add to your

-from your iPhone, provided you already have SSH installed.
-If you have not installed OpenSSH, or used
+iPhone, provided you already have SSH installed.
+If you have not installed BSD Subsystem, OpenSSH, or BossPrefs (via the Installer) or used

 Fugu before, then you must read this tutorial first.